KamilLelonek/KamilLelonek/README.md

 ### Hi there 👋

-My name is Kamil Lelonek, I come from [Poland](https://www.youtube.com/watch?v=ekz6i58kVpI), and I'm a Software Engineer.
+My name is Kamil Lelonek, I come from [Poland](https://www.youtube.com/watch?v=ekz6i58kVpI), and I'm a Technical Team Lead & Software Engineer.

 I can help you with the following:
 - Team leading